What does a Estate Planning Attorney do?

 - Minimum of 3-5 years of experience in estate planning and probate law.

-- Strong understanding of estate planning principles, tax laws, and probate procedures.
+- Strong understanding of estate planning laws and regulations, including estate tax laws, trust law, and probate law.

 Is becoming a Estate Planning Attorney a good career path?